kazuakiyama/sparselab_folked_20190321/_static/install.rst

   make install

-If you can load in your python interpretator, sparselab is probably installed successfully.
+If you can load following modules in your python interpretator, Sparselab is probably installed successfully.

 .. code-block:: Python